 This lesson can be used at both KS3 and KS4 levels.
 Tony Fenwick, CEO of Schools OUT UK talks about the difficulties of being out at work.
 This is a great example of a lesson that can be used to talk about any of the protected characteristics, using the starting point of being LGB or [...]

 This lesson is based around an interview with Sue Sanders, Chair of Schools OUT UK and founder of LGBT History Month UK.
-She talks about the events of 1988, and the major protests that were launched in the wake of the passing of this homophobic legislation by Margaret Thatcher’s Conservative government.
-Also included is a [...]
+She talks about the events of 1988, and the major protests that were launched in the wake of the passing of this legislation, which was widely thought to be homophobic, by the then Government [...]

 This lesson is based around the stories for John, Paul and Sally, who each describe their reasons for becoming involved with the Joyce Layland LGBT Youth Centre in Manchester.
 This lesson usualises and actualises LGB people Learning Objectives: LO1 Cultural understanding and diversity – a) Appreciating the differences and similarities between people, places, environments and [...]